 The integrity of the tailings bund walls are independently checked and reported.
 Regular inspections of the tailings walls and dams are performed by a number of people, e.g. multiple daily patrols by processing and environmental personnel and sampling visits by laboratory personnel.
 This includes wildlife inspections.
-The Southern Tailings Storage Facility has undergone its fifth wall lift.
-The Northern Tailings Storage Facility is now having the fifth lift performed.
-These were inspected and the design basis discussed during this audit with no issues found.
+The southern tailings storage facility has undergone its sixth wall lift.
+The northern tailings storage facility is now having the sixth lift performed.
+These were inspected with no issues found.

-Dosing chemical transfer areas from road tankers etc are paved.
+Dosing chemical transfer areas from road tankers are paved.
 Any diesel spills at the vehicle filling bay are pumped to an oil / water separator.
 Waste oils or absorbents with oil are disposed of via licensed contractors.